hphelion/documentation/migration-overview-reference.md

 ####Connecting from a Linux system using Terminal#### {#connectlinux}

-Before you start, make sure your key pair file in PEM format is stored on the local system.
+Before you start, make sure the key pair file associated with the instance is stored on the local system in PEM format.
 For more information, see [Generate a security key pair]($keypair).

 To connect to an instance using the Linux CLI: